A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Trend Modeling

 \subsection{Why Trends Matter}

 Our observations include six exposures.
 In all of our reductions, we observe a gradual decrease in the white light curve intensity during each exposure, followed by a reset at transition points between each exposure.
-These trends are likely to be driven, in part, by detector effects \citep{rieke:2023}.
+Exposure-long trends have been observed across both ground-based testing \citep{rauscher:2014,zafar:2022}, but their physical origin remains unclear with the JWST User Documentation stating ``It is possible that this effect is due to some underlying detector level effect, and this issue is currently under investigation.'' \citep{jwst:2016}.

+In our observations, the repeatability of these trends with respect to exposure number strongly indicates a detector effect, rather than an astrophysical origin.
 Like the visit-long trends observed in HST WFC3 data \citep{wakeford:2016}, the community typically employs heuristic models to correct for such trends, most commonly a simple linear function \citep{zafar:2023}.

 In our case, each exposure spans approximately 10\,hours, which is comparable to the timescale we expect for exomoon-like dips.
 Accordingly, the accurate modeling of these exposure-long trends is critical in seeking exomoons - to such a degree we argue here it is the primary point of concern in any comparable search.
 Indeed, this mirrors the situation with WFC3 visit-long trends, where it has been previously demonstrated that varying the trend model between the most widely adopted community choices can lead to substantial differences in subsequent exomoon inference efforts \citep{teachey:2018,loose:2020}.